UdaraChamidu/Smart-Railway-Gate-Control-System-with-GPS-Tracking/README.md

-# 🚦 GPS-Based Railway Gate Control System with Real-Time GPS Tracking
+# 🚦 GPS Based Railway Gate Control System with Real Time GPS Tracking

 ## 📌 Overview
 The **Smart Railway Gate Control System** is a safety-focused embedded solution that automates railway gate operations using **GPS tracking** and **real-time mobile alerts**.
 Designed for scalability and cost-efficiency, this system enhances safety at railway crossings for both urban and rural environments.